jesuslovessfv

 Hike SoCal

-WHEN: Saturday October 11, meeting at 8:30 am (at the specific Liberty Station parking lot indicated below).
+WHEN: Saturday October 25, meeting at 8:30 am at the trailhead (see directions below).

 IMPORTANT GENERAL INFORMATION